ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the volumes of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
-- Using `random.random`, generate real numbers between -1 and 1.
+- Using `random.random`, create a function `rand()` that generate real numbers between -1 and 1.
+Print one instance of `rand()`.

 *** =hint
--
+-  `random.random` creates random numbers between 0 and 1.
+How can you stretch and shift this range to get random values between 0 and 1?

 *** =pre_exercise_code
 ```{python}